 Through this model of youth work we can sign post young people and work directly with them in their community supporting their development and aspirations and tackling some of the issues young people regularly face when growing up.

-Mobile Youth Venue Sessions: Worth Unlimited in Waltham Forest has a youth bus which visits five of the housing estates in the Borough offering sessions where young people are able to access information and support from trained youth workers, whilst engaging in positive activities such as cooking, games and quizzes.
-The youth bus is kitted out with three computers with internet access, an x-box and play station.
+Mobile Youth Venue Sessions: Worth Unlimited in Waltham Forest has a youth outreach van which visits housing estates in the Borough offering sessions where young people are able to access information and support from trained youth workers, whilst engaging in positive activities such as cooking, games and quizzes.
+The Mobile Youth Venue has a gaming area and cooking facilities.

-Youth Club & Basketball Sessions (Priory Court): Worth Unlimited in Waltham Forest runs youth club activities and basketball/sport activities from the Community Centre in Priory Court.
-Activities on offer to the young people will be cookery, quizzes, competitions, games and table tennis.
+Youth Club Sessions: Worth Unlimited in Waltham Forest runs youth club activities and informal sports activities in various community venues around the Borough.
 Sessions are run by trained youth workers who are able to offer information, advice, support and mentoring.